trilbymedia/grav-plugin-dns-blacklist/README.md

 This is a simple blacklisting form action test page.
 ```

+If you want to provide a custom error message instead of one that references the IP address and the DNSBL providers that block it, you can simply add a custom message in the `form_error:` property of the configuration yaml.

 ## Blacklist Providers

 There are many blacklist providers.
 The plugin includes just a few, I suggest checking out https://w3dt.net/tools/dnsbl to test an IP and get a huge list or providers to potentially include.